 The installation of solar panels for homes becomes a widely interesting topic nowadays.
-This matter of discussion is timely — considering the cost of electricity bill increases almost every year.
+This matter of discussion is timely — considering the cost of electricity bills increases almost every year.
 Thus, finding ways to reduce electric energy consumption from the utility is a must-do thing.

 Without a doubt, installing solar panels for your home will offer a huge help.
 Especially now, materials and labor costs of solar PV system installation have dramatically dropped — as compared to previous years.
 This means the return of investment for solar homes sees a great improvement.
-Indeed, going solar is a worthy pursuit if you’re serious in cutting down your monthly electric bill cost.
+Indeed, going solar is a worthy pursuit if you’re serious about cutting down your monthly electric bill cost.